 Maître de Conférences (teaching and research permanent position)

-at University of Limoges / Faculty of Science and Technology / Computer Algebra team.
+at Sorbonne University / Faculty of Science and Engineering / PolSys team.

 Polynomial Matrix Library: https://github.com/vneiger/pml

-My primary interest is the design of fast algorithms in computer algebra, and more particularly for computations with polynomials both in univariate contexts (Hermite-Padé approximation, linear system solving, basis reduction, Hermite form computation) and multivariate settings (constrained interpolation problems, change of monomial order for zero-dimensional ideals).
+My primary interest is the design of fast algorithms in computer algebra, and more particularly for computations with polynomials both in univariate contexts (Hermite-Padé approximation, linear system solving, basis reduction, Hermite normal form) and multivariate settings (interpolation, polynomial system solving, change of monomial order, syzygies).

 The basic problems mentioned above are ubiquitous in algebraic computations, and I am also interested in studying specific contexts where they occur.
-This involves error-correcting codes (e.g. the Guruswami-Sudan list-decoding algorithms and the Koetter-Vardy soft-decoding algorithms), as well as cryptography (e.g. in algebraic cryptanalysis).
+This involves error-correcting codes (e.g. the Guruswami-Sudan list-decoding algorithm for Reed-Solomon codes and AG codes), as well as cryptography (e.g. in algebraic cryptanalysis).

 From December 2016 to August 2017 I have been working at DTU Compute in the Algebra Group of the Department of Applied Mathematics and Computer Science.
 I was a postdoctoral researcher, supervised by Johan Rosenkilde, within the H.C. Ørsted program of the Technical University of Denmark.